oh-math/api-nestjs-bp/README.md

 #### 3. Test in a protected route

-Use the generated token where is it the curly bracket
+Insert the generated token where is it the curly braces (remove the curly braces)

 ```bash
  curl -X GET http://localhost:3000/posts -H 'Content-Type: application/json' -H "Authorization: Bearer {token}"